Locations:

 People with Li-Fraumeni syndrome have an increased risk of developing cancer, including having more than one type of cancer at the same time.
 Even if you have a formal cancer screening program, contact your provider any time you notice a change in your body that might be a cancer symptom.

-If you have Li-Fraumeni syndrome, you probably have questions about how the syndrome will affect your health and the impact it might have on your children or your plans to have children.
+If you have Li-Fraumeni syndrome, you probably have questions about how the syndrome will affect your health.
+You may also wonder about the impact it might have on your children or your plans to have children.
 Here are some questions to help you with those conversations:

-• I have children.
-Should I worry they might have Li-Fraumeni syndrome?
+• Should I worry that my family members might have Li-Fraumeni syndrome?

 • Should I have genetic testing?